Deliver “Delight and Passion” to people

 Nao Kameda

 Graduated from Tama Art University.
-After joining NOMURA, he was in charge of communication concept design for showrooms and specialty stores, hospitality spaces such as hotels and lounges, and design for a wide range of markets, including private homes.
-Creative team no.10 He was assigned to several overseas projects, including a project for the globally expanding coffee brand "% Arabica," where he personally concept design about 10 items a year, each with a different concept for each store.
+After joining NOMURA Co.,Ltd., she has been in charge of design in a wide range of markets, including communication concept design for showrooms and specialty stores, hospitality spaces such as hotels and lounges, and private residences.
+Since 2020 Creative Team no.10 Upon being assigned to the team, I took on multiple overseas projects.
+In the project for the globally expanding coffee brand "% Arabica," I personally concept design approximately 10 stores per year, each with a different concept.

 Naoto Ogawa